shawenyao/jekyll-now/_posts/2020-05-24-Fossil-Completionists-Guidebook.md

 \mathbb{E} \left[ T ^ N (n) \right] = \frac{ N }{ N+1-1 } + \frac{ N }{ N+1-2 } + \ ... \ +\frac{ N }{ N+1-(n-1) } +\frac{ N }{ N+1-n }
 $$

 where $N$ is the number of total unique number of collectibles.
+It grows almost linearly at first (as it's fairly unlikely to get duplicates already), but the last one is expected to cost you $N$ tries.

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/animal_crossing/fossils_collector_3.png" />